 Duane became an elder at SGBC in March 2015.
 Duane has always helped serve in many different ways in the church, but it wasn’t until 2014 that he had a desire to pursue the idea of eldership.

 Duane was a part of the very beginnings of SGBC.
 He again played a big role in serving whatever way possible, leading without being asked.
-He leads the Saving Grace Youth group (7th - 12th grades) and teaches 6th graders at Saving Grace Kids on Wednesday’s.
+He leads the Saving Grace Youth group (7th - 12th grades.
 He continues to grow in his knowledge of the Word and has enjoyed the Lord continuing to shape and mold him into shepherding this church.
 Duane cherishes the gospel and does a great job at reminding this to the people around him.
-Duane has been a huge blessing to this church.

 Sam was raised in a Christian home and grew up going to church, but it was not until attending the University of Nebraska Lincoln that his faith really started to grow and thrive.
 Throughout his college career he was involved in campus ministry called The Navigators.
 He was a part of, and also led, men’s Bible studies and discipled others.
 Sam met his wife Stephanie through their involvement in The Navigators.